mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 program.
 For example, each clinic that administers a weight management program appears separately in the PROGRAM table.

-This is the second table that will likely need to be manually populated.
-It captures a program manager’s best understanding of how a weight-related program is administered and for what purpose.
+This table will likely need to be manually populated.
+It captures a program manager’s best understanding of how a program is administered and for what purpose(s).
 The attributes with the PROGRAM_ and AIM_ prefixes apply to every program.
 The attributes with the PRESCRIBED_ prefix only apply to those programs with a predefined frequency of interaction, such as a program that lasts for ten weeks, and meets twice a week, two hours each time.
 This regularity allows researchers to know the intended dose and intensity (i.e., frequency of interaction) for the program.
 Programs without a predefined dose should leave these attributes blank.

-The AFFILIATED_PROGRAM attribute provides a way to document that a given program is affiliated with an encompassing program.
-For example, consider a weight-related program with two component programs (a cooking class and a physical activity program); participation in each is based on each child’s needs: this configuration includes three programs.
+The AFFILIATED_PROGRAMID attribute provides a way to document that a given program is affiliated with an encompassing program.
+For example, consider a weight-related program with two component programs (a cooking class and a physical activity program); participation in each is based on each person’s needs: this configuration includes three programs.
 The affiliated programs (i.e., cooking class, physical activity program) include prescribed doses and have specific aims, while the parent program has no set dose, and its aims are broad.
-The AFFILIATED_PROGRAM attribute allows the affiliated programs to indicate the parent program with which they are affiliated.
+The AFFILIATED_PROGRAMID attribute allows the affiliated programs to indicate the parent program with which they are affiliated.

 The attributes with the LOCATION_ prefix describe the location at which the program is